 Know the Difference

 A great leader can also be a great teacher by understanding the difference between management and leadership.

-Situations arise from time to time that call for people in formal leadership positions to rely on management skills—to be a manager when people don’t want to work with you or don’t want to learn.
+Situations arise from time to time that calls for people in formal leadership positions to rely on management skills—to be a manager when people don’t want to work with you or don’t want to learn.
 Some are probably used to being at home and putting their “parenting hat” on and making a final decision or setting boundaries.

 Deciding which “hat” to wear—leader/teacher or manager/parent—can sometimes be difficult.
 To help you decide which way you should address a particular situation in the workplace—as a leader/teacher or a manager—first, decide what the underlying issue is.